CDTDigital/ADPQ2/README.md

 12. What data redundancy do you have built into the system, and what would be the impact of a catastrophic data loss?

     This question does not apply to the Working Prototype.
-For the purposes of this prototype data redundancy was not within scope.
+For the purposes of this prototype data, redundancy was not within scope.

 13. How often do you need to contact a person from your hosting provider to get resources or to fix an issue?